-The 2017 income is a preliminary estimate and 2018 is a projection.
+^{} The 2019 income is a preliminary estimate and 2020 is a projection.
 Estimates for the inter- and post-Census years are based on the Bureau of Economic Analysis (BEA) personal income data and the estimates of household characteristics, at the county level.
 For 2006-2011: The estimates are anchored upon ACS estimates wherever available.
 In addition to the state personal income data published by BEA, the payroll data compiled by the state Employment Security Department are used in the preliminary estimates.

-The median household income differs by type of households (Table 10).5 In 2018, the estimated median income for family households with children younger than 18 years was \$89,209 in Kitsap County, about \$9,000 more than was estimated for 2017, and only \$1,429 less than the median income of family households with no children (\$90,638).
+median income of family households with no children (\$100,321).
+This is a large increase in the gap from 2018 (a difference of \$1,429).
 Children living in unmarried parent households experience a substantially lower median income than those living in a married couple household, particularly if the single householder is female.